MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 This worker role will keep adding trace logs into Application Insights every 30 seconds.
 But logs won't always be added successfully because there's one changing bool variable selected to make the Run function return a handled exception in every two loops.
 The trace log recorded into Application Insights will contain the timestamp, a fully random GUID, as a correlation ID to identify the relationship between the request record and other records.
 Every loop is considered a request, so it will generate a record of the request with the start timestamp, the duration, the success status, the response code (200 for success and 500 for exception), and the correlation ID.

-According to the [document](https://docs.microsoft.com/azure/azure-monitor/app/data-model-request-telemetry), only the Duration and Success statuses are necessary for generating a request record.
+Only the [Duration and Success statuses](/azure/azure-monitor/app/data-model-request-telemetry) are necessary for generating a request record.
 The other information is kept in the request record because:

 - The start timestamp and response code can make it a real request, and different response codes (for example, 400 and 500 for failed requests) can help when the user wants to identify different failure reasons.